mca91/ITEWR_DC_Course/chapter3.md

 *** =instructions

 - Regress `medv` on all remaining variables that You find in the `Boston` data set.
+Hint: use `medv ~.` as the formula argument in the call of `lm`.
+This is a shorthand for regression on all remaining variables provided with the data set.
 - Have a look at the model summary.
 - What can you say about the regression's *adjusted* $R^2$?
 Does this model improve on the previous one? (*no code submission needed*)